Center for Interdisciplinary Collaboration, Engagement & Learning

 Sustainability Commitment & Cost-Savings

-For many years, WSU has practiced sustainability across campus in our classrooms and residence halls as well as everyday behaviors of students, faculty and staff.
+For many years, WSU has practiced sustainability across campus in our classrooms and residence halls.

 In the CICEL project, WSU is doubling down on this commitment to sustainability.
 Specifically, the CICEL project: